somebody-cool/jupyter-analysis-tools/README.md

 An environment for reproducible data analysis.
-The environment includes pyenv, pyenv-virtualenv, a configurable python version, a postgres database, and packages typical of statistical workloads, running on a ubuntu base image.
+The environment includes pyenv, poetry, a configurable python version, a postgres database, and packages typical of statistical workloads, running on a ubuntu base image.
 Run `docker-compose up jupyter-analysis` to build and spin up a jupyter server and a postgres database.

 If an analysis requires input data
   1. Placing it in the data folder will cause it to be cloned into the postgres database's volume